 He is regularly teaching as visiting professor in foreign universities, in Europe and overseas, mostly topics touching upon economic and financial criminal law and European criminal law.
 He has been teaching as a visiting Professor at Universities in Italy (Rome, Parma, Trento), in Spain (San Sebastian, Salamanca), in Switzerland (Freiburg), in Belgium (Liège), in Colombia (Bogotà, Ibague), in Mexico (D.F) and in the United States (Columbia Law School in New York and American University in Washington DC).

-Francesco Viganò is Professor of Criminal Law at the Faculty of Law of the University of Milan since 2004.
+Francesco Viganò is Judge of the Italian Constitutional Court since february 2018 and Professor of Criminal Law at the Faculty of Law of the University of Milan since 2004.

 Born in 1966, he obtained his degree in Law at the University of Milan, in 1989.
 He studied Criminal Law at Munich University, Germany from 1991 to 1993 and obtained a PhD in Criminal Law from Pavia University in 1997.
 He served as a Research Fellow in the University of Brescia (1995-2001), where he lectured Comparative Criminal Law from 1999 to 2001 and served as an Associate Professor of Criminal Law from 2001 to 2004.